cdnjs/tutorials/vue.js/wtf-is-vuex/index.md

 I’m still not quite sure how to pronounce it, but Vuex has become an essential piece in my Vue.js toolbelt.
 I think it’s totally worth your time to check it out too, so I’ve written this primer on Vuex to give you the background that I wish I’d had.

+Note: This article was originally posted [here on the Vue.js Developers blog](http://vuejsdevelopers.com/2017/05/15/vue-js-what-is-vuex/?jsdojo_id=cjs_wfv) on 2017/05/15.

 ## Understanding The Problem That Vuex Solves

 To understand Vuex it’s much easier if you first understand the problem that it’s designed to solve.